fe3dback/web-debug-proto/docs/specification/transport/headers-request.md

 /_profile/?id=<UUID>
 ```

-This api should return all debug information, loaded by UUID
+This api should return all debug data, loaded by UUID
 from persistent storage

-- `Profile API` *SHOULD* return one of described HTTP Responses ordered by priority:
+- `debug API endpoint` *SHOULD* return one of described HTTP Responses ordered by priority:

     - **case 1:** Found debug information by `UUID`:
     ```